We have recently set up a new free service providing support to autistic adults; with the aim of reducing anxiety and increasing independence

-BAAS Befriending Plus aims to put the befriendee in the centre of the service.
-We spend time getting to know the befriendee, find out their likes and dislikes, where they want to go, what they want to be…and then we match you with a trained and DBS checked volunteer and hopefully, a friendship will be created!
+BAAS Befriending Plus aims to put the befriended in the centre of the service.
+We spend time getting to know the befriended, find out their likes and dislikes, where they want to go, what they want to be… and then we match you with a trained and DBS checked volunteer and hopefully, a friendship will be created!

-If you or someone you know is interested in any aspect of the service (volunteer befriender or befriendee) then get in contact!
+If you or someone you know is interested in any aspect of the service (volunteer befriender or befriended) then get in contact!

 We have initial interest forms below, simply fill one out and email it through!